-Under the RTA, landlords can only enter a tenant's unit in specific circumstances.
-In most cases, landlords must first give their tenants 24 hours written notice, stating when they will enter and for what reason.
+Under the RTA, a landlord can only enter a tenant's unit in specific circumstances.
+In most cases, the landlord must first give the tenant 24 hours written notice, stating when they will enter and for what reason.
 There are some exceptions to this requirement, for example, in case of emergency.
 For more information, please see the LTB's brochure: A Guide to the Residential Tenancies Act.

-If you have a valid reason (as allowed by the RTA) for entering your unit, you cannot refuse to let the landlord in.
-If they refuse to allow you to enter, consider contacting the LTB regarding your options.
+If the landlord has a valid reason (as allowed by the RTA) for entering your unit, you cannot refuse to let the landlord in.
+If you refuse to allow the landlord to enter, you may face legal consequences including eviction.

-If you or anyone else enters the rental unit illegally, your tenant can file an Application about Tenant Rights with the LTB.
-If the LTB decides that you or someone else entered the unit illegally, the member could order that your tenant receives a rent reduction, that you must pay a fine, or some other remedy.
+If your landlord or anyone else enters your unit illegally, you can file an Application about Tenant Rights with the LTB.
+If the LTB decides that the landlord entered the unit illegally, the member could order that you receive a rent reduction, that the landlord pay a fine, or some other remedy.

 Your condominium corporation may also need to enter the unit from time to time (i.e., to conduct regular fire alarm testing, or to repair or replace the common elements that are accessible through the unit).
-As described above, under the RTA, tenants are entitled to 24 hours advance written notice before entry, so you should notify your tenant in advance.
+As described above, under the RTA, you are entitled to 24 hours advance written notice from your landlord, so your landlord should be notifying you in advance.

-Under the RTA, landlords can enter the rental unit without giving advance notice in the event of an emergency.
+Under the RTA, a landlord can enter the rental unit without giving advance notice in the event of an emergency.
 Likewise, under the Condo Act, agents of the condominium corporation can enter a unit without notice if there is an emergency.